History of quilting: Russia

 The oldest surviving example of a quilted piece is a linen carpet found in a Mongolian cave, dated to between 100 BCE and 200 CE.
 It is now kept at the Saint Petersburg department of the Russian Academy of Sciences, Archaeology Section.

 United Kingdom (and colonial Australia)

+In the 18th century and earlier, bedrooms of the wealthy were much more social places than they are now.
+Guests were invited into bedrooms, and thus they were a logical place to have luxury items.
+Bed hangings and quilts fulfilled the desire to display richly ornamented goods.
+The households of the middle-class also displayed such textiles.
+These items might have been bought ready-made, or crafted from fabrics recycled by the household.

+In the early 1800s, printed cottons were widely imported into the UK.
+These light, colorful fabrics were used both for clothing and household items.
+Those who wished to use them in patchwork for quilts were able to buy pieces from dressmakers and tailors.

 The National Gallery of Australia has a 3 by 3 m quilt known as the Rajah Quilt.
 It was created by about 30 convict women as they were transported from Woolwich, England to Hobart, Tasmania in 1841.
 The quilt was rediscovered in Scotland in 1989.
 It is a medallion quilt with Broderie perse at its centre.

 United States

 Quilt making was common in the late 17th century and early years of the 18th century.
 Colonial quilts were not made of leftover scraps or worn clothing as a humble bedcovering during this period but were decorative items that displayed the fine needlework of the maker, such as the Baltimore album quilts.
 Only the wealthy had the leisure time for quilt making, so such quilting was done by only a few.
 Commercial blankets or woven coverlets were a more economical bedcovering for most people.

 Whole cloth quilts, broderie perse and medallion quilts were the styles of quilts made during the early 19th century, but from 1840 onward the use of piecework and blocks, often made from printed fabric, became much more common.

 Quilting is now a popular hobby, with an estimated base of twenty-one million quilters.